-The Family Museum brings to life the story of the region’s past allowing insight into its colonial ancestors.
-An historic walk around Bega is available and an intriguing way of stepping back into the past and observing the heritage of the town.
+Download a copy of the Bega Heritage Walk, an intriguing way of stepping back into the past and observing the heritage of the town.

-If bushwalking isn’t your favourite activity there are plenty of well kept sporting arenas in Bega.
-There is a large skate park, swimming pool, squash courts, tennis courts, bowls and an 18 hole golf course are all available in town.
+There are plenty of well kept sporting arenas in Bega.
+There is a large skate park, swimming pool, squash courts, tennis courts, bowls and an 18 hole golf course.

-Every second Friday the town’s centre comes alive with a local produce market between 8am and 1pm.
+Every second Friday the town’s centre comes alive with a Farmer’s Market between 8am and 1pm.
 Enjoy a wide range of locally grown fruit and vegetables, meat and eggs, homemade foods, oils, honey and wine.
 A variety of local crafts to browse through, plus the Seed Savers’ local seeds and a lovely venue to enjoy a snack and a drink.

 Bega Visitor Information CentreBega Cheese Heritage Centre,